 You can read more about What happens to the pension at divorce – why you shouldn’t overlook the pension and why dividing the pension at divorce can be complicated.
 This can be a complex area and it may be worth paying for specialist advice.

-SAVVY TIP: A number of years ago I wrote an article about divorce and finance and a reader contacted an independent financial adviser and solicitor about her divorce.
-As a result, she received a share of her husband’s £400,000 pension.
+SAVVY TIP: A number of years ago I wrote an article about divorce and finance.
+A reader contacted an independent financial adviser and solicitor about her divorce because of it.
+And, as a result, she received a share of her husband’s £400,000 pension.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.